McDonaldland: History

-In the early 2000s, McDonald's experimented with the possibility of animating the characters to improve ratings.
-Various spots featuring the Hamburglar and other characters alongside celebrities were planned but were canceled.
-A conflict emerged between agencies regarding whether to continue using the characters or to follow through the desire of ad agency Leo Burnett by elevating the "I'm lovin' it" campaign.
-The McDonaldland premise was largely dropped out of campaigns and Happy Meal toys.
-Despite this, the characters continued to appear in advertising and McDonald's PlayPlaces, decorative seats for children's birthday parties and bibs, though only Ronald McDonald, Birdie, Grimace, the Hamburglar and the Fry Kids appear in them.
+In the early 2000s, McDonald's experimented with the animating the characters to improve ratings.
+Various spots featuring the Hamburglar and other characters alongside celebrities were planned but canceled.
+A conflict emerged between agencies over whether to continue using the characters or heed the desire of ad agency Leo Burnett by elevating the "I'm lovin' it" campaign.
+The McDonaldland premise was largely dropped from campaigns and Happy Meal toys.
+Still, the characters continued to appear in advertising and McDonald's PlayPlaces, decorative seats for children's birthday parties, and bibs, though only Ronald McDonald, Birdie, Grimace, the Hamburglar, and the Fry Kids appear in them.
 They also appeared on some soft drink cups until 2008 and still appear as cookies in pouches titled "McDonaldland Cookies".

-McDonald's CEO Jim Skinner defended Ronald McDonald, and said that he is "here to stay".
+McDonald's CEO Jim Skinner defended Ronald McDonald, saying he is "here to stay".
 Today, the characters still appear on the windows of some McDonald's restaurants.
-Modern commercials nowadays depict Ronald McDonald alone in real-world situations with children, whether he visits a local McDonald's restaurant or to visit sick children at a Ronald McDonald House.
-The other characters still appear: the Happy Meal box character from the original 1979 Happy Meal Gang was redesigned to be a main character for Happy Meals during the 2010s, during the mid 2010s McDonald's made a parody hipster version of the Hamburglar portrayed by Max Greenfield, Grimace had a non-speaking appearance in an advertisement for Monsters vs. Aliens Happy Meal toys, and also made a cameo in the 2022 McDonald's Super Bowl LVI commercial with Kanye West, where Grimace is animated and voiced by Ryan Reynolds.
+Modern commercials depict Ronald McDonald alone in real-world situations with children, visiting a local McDonald's restaurant or sick children at a Ronald McDonald House.
+The other characters still appear: during the 2010s, the Happy Meal box character from the original 1979 Happy Meal Gang was redesigned to be a main character for Happy Meals; a parody hipster version of the Hamburglar was portrayed by Max Greenfield; and Grimace had a non-speaking appearance in an advertisement for Monsters vs. Aliens Happy Meal toys and, animated and voiced by Ryan Reynolds, made a cameo in a 2022 Super Bowl LVI commercial with Kanye West.

 Funko designed several ongoing Pop!
-Vinyl! figures starting in 2019 representing numerous McDonaldland characters including a line dedicated to The McNugget Buddies, as well as some characters thought to be retconned like Mayor McCheese & Officer Big Mac.
+Vinyl! figures starting in 2019 representing McDonaldland characters, including a line dedicated to The McNugget Buddies and some characters thought to be retconned, like Mayor McCheese and Officer Big Mac.

-On August 5, 2025, the McDonaldland franchise and most of its characters, including Ronald McDonald, would be brought back by McDonald's in a new commercial to promote a new meal after nearly two decades since its last appearance, officially launching one week later on August 12.
-McDonald's created a new website to promote the franchise as well.
+On August 5, 2025, the McDonaldland franchise and most of its characters, including Ronald McDonald, were brought back in a commercial to promote a new meal after nearly two decades, officially launching on August 12.
+McDonald's created a website to promote the franchise.